Onewe: 2019: Re-debut and Japan debut

-They made their debut in Japan on June 7, releasing a single album containing the Japanese versions of the songs included in 1/4.
+They made their indie debut in Japan on June 7, releasing a single album containing the Japanese versions of the songs included in 1/4.
 It made Tower Records Japan's "Top 10 Best-Selling Japanese Singles released by Korean Artists" for the first half of 2019.
 They later held their first Japanese concert, called Prologue, on June 8.

-On June 30, they held a concert entitled Studio We : Live #2 The Name of the Star I Live On.
+On June 30, they held a concert entitled Studio We: Live #2 "The Name of the Star I Live On".

 On August 29, the band released its second single album 2/4, with their lead single "Regulus".
 On the same day, Onewe made their music show debut on M Countdown.

-On October 13, they held a mini concert entitled Studio We : Live #3" Fallin’ Good Day.
-On December 29, they held a Christmas mini concert entitled Studio We : Live #4" My Own Band Room.
+On October 13, they held a mini concert entitled Studio We: Live #3 "Fallin' Good Day".
+On December 29, they held a Christmas mini concert entitled Studio We: Live #4 "My Own Band Room".

-2020: ONE and major releases
+2020: One and major releases

-On April 2, 2020, the band released their third single album 3/4, with the lead single "Q", composed by member CyA and featured Hwasa.
+On April 2, 2020, the band released their third single album 3/4, with the lead single "Q", composed by member Giuk and featured Hwasa.
 The single entered the Billboard's World Digital Song Sales at number 12.

 Onewe's first full-length album, One, was released on May 26.
 The album includes tracks from previous releases along with three new songs, including the title track "End of Spring".

 On September 12, Onewe held their first on-tact live concert entitled O!
 NEW E!volution.
 On September 24, the band pre-released their lead single "Parting", along with a music video.
-The single was followed by the release of the band's first demo album Studio We: Recording on October 4.
+"Parting" was then included as the lead single of the band's first demo album Studio We: Recording which was released on October 15.

-From November 13 to 15 they held an online mini concert entitled "Studio We : Live #5" A Moment in Full Bloom Under Two Starlights.
+From November 13 to 15, they held a mini concert entitled Studio We : Live #5 "A Moment in Full Bloom Under Two Starlights".

-On December 11, the band released their new single album Memory: Illusion, with their lead single "A Book In Memory".
+On December 11, Onewe released their new single album Memory: Illusion, with their lead single "A Book in Memory".
+Following the release of the album, the band held their Studio We : Live #5 encore concert online on December 13.

 2021: Studio We: Live, Planet Nine: Alter Ego and Studio We: Recording #2

-On January 23 and 24, they held an online mini concert entitled "Studio We : Live #6" Onewe? or Onewe!.
+On January 23 and 24, they held an online mini concert entitled Studio We: Live #6 "Onewe? or Onewe!".
 On March 6 and 7, they held an encore concert in Rolling Hall.

 On June 16, Onewe released their first EP Planet Nine: Alter Ego, with their lead single "Rain To Be".
 All 5 members participated in writing or composing the songs on the album, with Kanghyun writing and composing the lead single.
 The B-side "Aurora" ranked at number one on MTV's 21 best K-Pop B-sides of 2021 list.

-Released on September 8, CyA co-wrote labelmates Purple Kiss's title track "Zombie" for their album Hide & Seek.

 The group released a pre-release digital single "Star" on November 23, in advance of their second demo album, Studio We: Recording #2, on December 7.

 On December 21, Onewe released a new collaboration single with Oneus titled "Stay".